|

 The square root is not a well defined function on complex numbers.
 Because of the fundamental theorem of algebra, you will always have two different square roots for a given number.

-Square root inside a square root - Mathematics Stack Exchange
+functions - Square root definition - Mathematics Stack Exchange

 |